 In 2007, under the tutelage of bassist and educator Stan Poplin, Adam began a lifelong journey of honing his skills as a versatile instrumentalist, composer, and educator.
 While studying ‘Jazz’ at UC Santa Cruz, Adam performed regularly with various UCSC ensembles.
 Two years after transitioning to the double bass, Adam was accepted into the prestigious MFA program in music performance at Mills College in Oakland, California, where he studied under bassists Peter Barshay, Steven Tramontozzi, and Henry Grimes.

-Characterized by a uniquely interactive and adventurous playing style, Adam continues to explore multiple avenues of performance and composition through his own original project, Kuckaw!, which melds the driving sounds of funk, soul, Afrobeat, and disco with elements of jazz, progressive rock, and fusion.
-Recent credits include performances with David Mayfield (of Cadillac Sky), the T Sisters, the SCU Jazz Faculty, the Jorge Pineda/Larry Douglas Alltet (of Shoogie Otis), Blackbird Blackbird (STRFKR Tour), and multiple exhilarating performances at the Festival International Jazz Plaza in Havana, Cuba with the Will Magid 4.
+Characterized by a uniquely interactive and adventurous playing style, Adam continues to explore multiple avenues of performance and composition through his own original project, Kuckaw!, which melds the driving sounds of funk, soul, and disco with elements of jazz and progressive rock.
+Recent credits include performances with Toh Kay (Streetlight Manifesto), Familjen Kaos (Full Patte), Walk Talk (Pimps of Joytime), the Electric Squeezebox Orchestra, Jason “El Rubio” McGuire, Roscoe Mitchell, Lyrics Born, David Mayfield (of Cadillac Sky), American Nomad, Con Brio, the Santa Clara University Jazz Faculty, the Jorge Pineda/Larry Douglas Alltet (of Shoogie Otis), Blackbird Blackbird (STRFKR Tour), and multiple exhilarating performances at the Festival International Jazz Plaza in Havana, Cuba with Will Magid (Balkan Bump, Gramatik).
+In addition to leading Kuckaw!, Adam performs regularly with various Bay Area groups such as Adesoji “Soji” Odukogbe (Former guitarist of Fela Kuti), and Strike Iron, among several others.